 Cats and peppermint oil are not a good mixture, as it is considered extremely dangerous to them.

-Whether it is inhaled, applied to the skin or consumed internally.
+Whether it is inhaled, applied to the skin as peppermint oil for fleas or consumed internally.

-Who doesn’t love the fresh, minty smell of peppermint?
+Who doesn’t love the crisp, refreshing scent of peppermint?

 However, cats have a much stronger sense of smell than humans.
 So what might feel delightful to us, can be extremely overpowering for your kitty.

-Cats also have a thin and delicate skin which enables rapid absorption of the substances found in essential oils into the bloodstream.
+Cats also have thin and delicate skin, which enables rapid absorption of essential oils into the bloodstream.

 The American Society for the Prevention of Cruelty to Animals indicates that cats are exceptionally sensitive to peppermint oil.